OchiabutoKelechi/Sales-Analysis/README.md

 - Blank Rows Removal: Blank rows were removed to maintain data integrity, ensuring a clean and complete dataset.

-- Text Formatting: Data consistency was further ensured by cleaning, trimming, and capitalizing key columns such as Product Types, Product Details, Categories, and Time and Date fields.
+- Text Formatting: Data consistency was further ensured by cleaning, trimming, and capitalizing key columns such as Product Types, Product Details, Categories, Time and Date fields.

 - Time of Day: Using Excel’s VLOOKUP function, the time of day (Morning, Afternoon, or Evening) was extracted from the "Time of Purchase" column.